Crocus: Beautiful Flowers, Saffron Spice, and Colchicine

 Although colchicine has the potential to help, it also has the potential to harm.
 It's important that a patient takes colchicine only under a doctor's guidance.
 It mustn't be used if a person has certain health problems or takes particular medications.

-Side effects of colchicine use include nausea, vomiting, stomach pain and diarrhea.
-If these symptoms are severe or prolonged a doctor should be consulted, because they can also be signs of a colchicine overdose.
-Other signs of a toxic dose of colchicine or autumn crocus include muscle pain or weakness, unusual bleeding, bruising (bleeding under the skin), slowed breathing and slowed heartbeat.
+Other signs of a toxic dose of colchicine include slowed breathing and slowed heartbeat.
 In severe poisoning there may be low blood pressure and kidney and liver failure.
 In very severe cases, the heart may stop beating.
+It's important that the medication is stored out of the way of children and pets.

 The Importance of Flowering Plants